kwel999/Telegram-ChatBot/README.md

-# Telegram-ChatGPT-Bot
+# Telegram-Chat-Bot
-A simple CHATGPT BOT for telegram
+A simple CHAT BOT for telegram